-- The default {Auto} option will start running the cooling fan if the temperature of 60°C (140°F) is reached, and stop running the cooling fan if the temperature of 58°C (136°F). - A temperature-warning message will be shown on the screen if the temperature reaches 79°C (174°F).
+- The default {Auto} option will start running the cooling fan if the temperature of 60°C (140°F) is reached, and will keep running for 30 minutes after cooling down to the temperature of 58°C (136°F). - A temperature-warning message will be shown on the screen if the temperature reaches 79°C (174°F).
 All key functions except [Power] key will then be disabled. - Once the temperature reaches 80°C (176°F), the display power will be shut down automatically. - {Brightness} Select {On} and the image brightness will be reduced to an appropriate level.
 The Brightness setting in the Picture menu will be unavailable when selected. - {Pixel shift} Select the time interval ({Auto} / {10 ~ 900} Seconds / {Off}) for the display to slightly expand the image size and shift the position of pixels in four directions (up, down, left, or right).
-Activating Pixel Shift will disable H Position, V Position and Zoom Mode in the Screen Menu.